 To use it, start by removing any loose dust, dirt and grit from the surface to be cleaned with a soft, dry, lint-free or microfibre cloth before spraying.
 Turn the spray nozzle to open, Spray Osmo Spray Cleaner directly onto the surface, being careful not to over-saturate then wipe the surface with a clean, lint-free cotton or microfiber cloth repeat the process until clean.
 That’s how easy maintaining the Concrete oil is!.

 It is important to maintain surfaces and recoat as necessary, because on worn surfaces liquids like water and olive oil can penetrate and potentially stain tiles.
 If an area has been worn and faded in places it’s a really easy fix.
 Simply apply a small amount of Osmo Concrete Oil onto a microfibre cloth and work into the area you wish to repair and leave to dry.
 It is that simple.

 If your finish has been on the surface for 2 or more years we would recommend refinishing.
 Ensure that surfaces to be coated are clean, dry and free from dirt, dust, grease, wax, polish and any other surface contaminant.
 Then take your concrete oil and chosen applicator and follow the steps in our application video.
 Good as new!

-If you’re seeking further technical assistance or advice on your project, why not put us to the test and give us a call or email?
+If you’re seeking further technical assistance or advice on your project, why not put us to the test and contact us by phone or email?
 We’re experts after all, with an unwavering dedication to outstanding customer service.
 All the products we’ve had the pleasure of using are linked in the description on Youtube.
 Like what you’ve seen?
 Don’t forget to like and subscribe for future content.